elementbound/nlon/packages/nlon/doc/tutorials/peer.md

 ## Setting up the peer

 The first step is to create a peer instance.
 To do that, we first need to create a connection that the peer can use.
-This is required because NLON itself is not tied to any specific transport, so this must be handled externally.
+This is required because nlon itself is not tied to any specific transport, so this must be handled externally.
 This can be done by an adapter or manually.